gosecninja/curious-minds-collective/content/blog/2024-04-27-how-it-made-cmc-site/index.md

 - DO NOT want to work with me!
 I have unrealistic ideas about working together: https://medium.com/@zoltantoma/how-much-should-i-charge-for-my-service-b2c8b380e66e

 And DO NOT!
 I repeat, DO NOT follow my work.
 It would only feed my own Ego while I am working on the #MentalInCyber topic and trying to convey the (cyber) security-first business model.

+## PS

+I almost forgot... the code is available on github. [https://github.com/gosecninja/curious-minds-collective](https://github.com/gosecninja/curious-minds-collective)

+(And I need to look into why the links aren't showing up properly in the post... a todo for next time)